yanntoque/babylonAutocomplete/README.md

 ### Instructions to compile the [example from Babylon.js](https://playground.babylonjs.com/) written in coffeescript and see the output

-* Go to the babylon_sample folder then run the npm command :
+* Go to the babylon-sample folder then run the npm command :
 ```
-cd babylon_sample
+cd babylon-sample
 npm run compile
 ```